 T is very into trying to do what ever J is doing at the moment – and one of the things that we are working on is a big project which involves lots of paint and using our hands.
 T wants to get involved as well but J doesn’t want her to as she messes with his ideas so I set up T with some of her own paints and paper.

-She’s getting passed the stage of trying to eat everything but the paints that I chose were no toxic so if she decided to have a taste it would be safe.
+She’s getting past the stage of trying to eat everything but the paints that I chose were no toxic so if she decided to have a taste it would be safe.

 With her in her high chair – so I could contain the mess and stop her from trying to decorate J’s project as well I spooned some finger paints onto her tray and we talked about the colours and the texture as she played with it.